Commercial Art Technology

 OCP A – Graphic Designer: 450 hours

 OCP C – Print Media Artist: 300 hours

 OCP D – Web Designer: 300 hours

-The minimum basic skills/grade levels required for awarding a Full Program Completion Certificate are 9th grade in Math, Reading, and Language on the TABE Test or passing of an Industry Certification exam.
+Minimum basic-skills grade levels required for awarding a Full Program Completion Certificate are 9th grade in Math, Reading, and Language on the TABE® test, or Industry Certification.
 Additional information can be provided by student services.

 Students are expected to complete program competencies.